The-Balance-FFXIV/balance-static/content/jobs/tanks/warrior/basic-guide.md

 It is beneficial to avoid hitting two full stacks of Infuriate, as to gain the full advantage of the timer ticking.
 Therefore, we may run into moments where our Infuriate would hit two stacks during Inner Release.

-To avoid hitting two stacks of Infuriate, we will do the following math:
+To avoid hitting two stacks of Infuriate, we aim to do the following:
-* Inner Release lasts for 3 GCDs (2.50s each) => 7.5s
+* Enter Inner Release with <=50 gauge, or
-* Each Fell Cleave pushes the timer forward by 5 seconds => 15s
-* A total of 22.5s

-Having over 50 gauge pushes this timer forward by yet another GCD, that would be Fell Cleave.
-A total of 30s.
-As a note, this math expects that a single Fell Cleave pushes the Infuriate timer by 7.5 seconds (2.5s GCD + 5s Infuriate Trait)

-So, to avoid hitting two Infuriate stacks during Inner Release, the following timers apply

-* \<=50 gauge?
-* Infuriate should be >22 seconds away.
-* \>=60 gauge?
-* Infuriate should be >30 seconds away.
+* Enter Inner Release and the next Infuriate is >30 seconds away, or
+* Burn gauge before Inner Release, as this gives us free reign over our Infuriates, making it possible to hit 2IC 1Rend 3IRFC inside party buffs.

+Setting up the last option takes a bit of planning and depends on the fight and skill speed.